UZUME | Whispering: Files

 · Appeared suddenly at the HQ entrance.

 As I stepped into the observation deck, I was met by the Director of our intelligence bureau.
 She was standing firmly with her feet planted so stern that she was practically bolted to the floor.
-In typical fashion, he held his hands crossed as he looked on through a two-way mirror at the girl seated on the opposite side.
+In typical fashion, she held her hands crossed as she looked on through a two-way mirror at the girl seated on the opposite side.
 “Mam?”
 I called out.
 Without shifting her stance, she filled me in on everything she knew, which was practically nothing.

 Before sending me in, she handed me a folded piece of paper.
 “She was carrying it in her pocket when we found her.
 None of us are quite sure what it means.
 Good luck in figuring it out, the whole agency is probably gonna be paying attention to this.”

 I glanced over at Agent Yamanaka as she patiently stood to the side.
 I pondered as to why they would team me with a new member on possibly the only case that this place had ever gotten since its inception.

 Just as I posed the question, the director paused and looked at me directly.
 “Because… she asked for you.”

 Again, the words were so unusual that it was almost as though my hearing had failed me and I’d suddenly gone deaf.
-Looking at the girl seated at the table in the holding room, I was certain that I’d never met this girl before.
+Looking at the girl seated at the table in the holding room, I was certain that I’d never met her before.
 At least not to my knowledge.
 Without time to waste I pushed open the door and stepped into what would be the start of a very strange evening.
 Oddly, I was enthused.

 Friday, March 26th

 “Good evening.
 I'm the head Situation Analyst covering your case.
 Beside me is Junior Analyst Agent Yamanaka.
 I would introduce myself, but it seems you’re already well aware of who I am.”

 I stepped in front of the table, standing directly across from the young girl.
 She peered at the both of us, before resting her eyes on myself.